 You may need to apply to the court for additional disclosure if the crown rejects a request.
 You may need an order for production of relevant documents from a third party who posesses it since your disclosure rights covers only what police posess.
 You may attempt to exclude evidence based on the following:

-- an illegal arrest or detention preceded a finding of evidence (when the police search you after an arrest without cause).
+- illegal arrest or detention preceding a finding of evidence.

 - the circumstances of you case support a stay of process.

-To initiate an applications you go to court and serve the application form on crown counsel.
+To accomplish these things and others you go to the Court and serve application form on the crown counsel.
 When filling in the application follow these rules.
 Some applications are decided in Court before trial, others are dealt with during the trial.
 For Hamilton accused call the John Sopinka Court trial coordinator at 905-645-5322.
 If your defense is that you weren't at the scene when the crime happened you must send an alibi notice to the crown before trial.
-If you are applying to exclude evidence under the Charter you must give notice to the Provincial and Federal Crown.

 Stand when the Judge enters and exits.
 When speaking to the Judge always start with "Your Honour".
 Stand when you speak to a witness or the Judge.
 Turn your cell off.
 Once the trial starts do not speak to the crown lawyer.
-If you need to refer to crown counsel call them 'my friend'.
-Ask the judge for permission before handing anything (like a previous statement) to a witness.
+If you need to refer to crown counsel call them 'my learned friend' or 'counsel for the crown'.
+Ask the judge for permissionm before handing anything (like a previous statement) to a witness.

 The crown always goes first presenting it's evidence.
 This is because the accused is presumed innocent.
 Before any testimony is given witnesses will be asked to leave the Court so they cannot influence each other.
 If an important crown witness fails to show up follow these instructions.